 I was thus “primed” as to what to expect with Oxygen, for the lack of a better word.
 I expected it to be a one-woman tour-de-force by two-time César Awards winner Mélanie Laurent.
 I knew truths would unfold like a mandala too; perhaps I should say, piece together.

-Well, the ending is largely coherent, I’m pleased to say.
-Non-sci-fi lovers would require some degree of suspension of belief to appreciate.
-Some viewers might find the escape room-like solutions too convenient too.
+Well, Oxygen’s ending is largely coherent, I’m pleased to say.
+Non-sci-fi lovers would require some degree of active suspension of belief to appreciate.
+Some viewers might find the escape room solutions too convenient too.
 But it does mostly makes sense.
 As well as finalises the bigger picture framing the story.

 Without surprise, Laurent was spectacular as well with the gamut of emotions she depicts, everything from steeliness to desolation, to firey rebelliousness.
 Hereby, I give mention too to the infuriating stupidity and aloofness of MILO the AI, be it in the French original or the English-dubbed version.
 Could the character be a sly dig at the atrocious automated customer service helplines that we all have to suffer so often?

 This is one vice-like slow burner from start to end.
 One that effectively traps you in the same claustrophobic prison the protagonist finds herself in.
-The superb acting and masterpiece camerawork ensure you feel every minute of her trauma.
+The superb acting and masterpiece camerawork ensure you feel every minute of her trauma too.

 Check out my other snappy movie reviews.